 Whether you decide to feed your dog raw liver or cook it, the nutrient content of this meat is truly extraordinary.
 Liver contains:

 - Vitamins.
-Liver of any variety is packed with vitamins A, D, and a range of B-vitamins.
-Vitamin promotes skin, coat, and eye health, while vitamin D provides a powerful boost to your dog’s immune system.
-B-vitamins, specifically the folic acid in liver, help to ward off anemia in dogs and keep your dog’s bones, muscles, and their mind healthy and alert.
+Liver from any animal is packed with vitamins A, D, and a range of B-vitamins.
+Vitamin A promotes skin, coat, and eye health, while vitamin D provides a powerful boost to your dog’s immune system.
+B-vitamins, specifically the folic acid in liver, help to ward off anemia in dogs and keep your dog’s bones, muscles, and brain healthy and alert.

 - Minerals.
 Liver is loaded with iron, calcium, magnesium, zinc, and niacin.
 These minerals promote optimal health in a wide range of a dog’s anatomy.
 Iron promotes optimal circulatory health in dogs, while zinc aids in boosting your dog’s immune system and overall mood.
 Magnesium and niacin are great for giving your dog more energy and alertness.

-Additionally, feeding your dog liver can also help to increase the health and function of your dog’s own liver.
-The amount of vitamins and minerals can help to keep your dog’s liver working at full capacity thanks to the boost in antioxidants.
+As you may have expected, feeding your dog liver can also help to increase the health and function of your dog’s own liver.
+The vitamins and minerals can help to keep your dog’s liver functioning at full capacity thanks to the boost in antioxidants.

 If you do not feel safe feeding your dog raw liver, you will be pleased to know there are many ways you can cook this meat for your pooch.